MPDzDev/Calendar-Ado/README.md

 4. System suggests work items; user confirms or drags a task manually.
 5. User can click a task to auto-link it to selected time block.
 6. Notes appear as draggable comment pills that can be dropped into work blocks or onto the todo bar.
+Right-click a note to instantly turn it into a task.
    Star a note to keep it available after dropping.

 ### 4.2 Review & Submit